JenniferMackey96/Portfolio-one/readme.md

 The live link can be found here - https://jennifermackey96.github.io/Portfolio-one/

 # Credits
-# Credits
 Most of the code was developed by the use of Bootstrap's library and w3schools throughout the project to ensure the responsiveness of the website such as the Navbar, The Main Image, and Gallery.
 I also found some inspiration in two Code Institute projects: Love Running and with the help of slack and other students to help answer some issues I had throughout.

 # Media
-All the pictures are downloaded from pexels.com colour codes are from rapidtables.com
+All the pictures are downloaded from pexels.com
+Colour codes are from rapidtables.com
+Templates for code inspired by Love Running template Template Readme layout tips inspired by https://github.com/othneildrew/Best-README-Template/blob/master/README.md , https://markdown.land/readme-md , https://github.com/DanielMaherDev/MeditationMinds/blob/main/README.md#site-overview

 I would like to say a quick thank you to: